PROFESSOROO7/ejs-wiki/Using-EJS-with-Express.md

 ## Basic setup

 In Express v4, a very basic setup using EJS would look like the following.
-(This assumes a `views` directory containing an `index.js` page.
+(This assumes a `views` directory containing an `index.ejs` page.

 ```javascript
 let express = require('express');